AndrewEckel/LeastAverageImage/README.md

 ## Requirements
 To use LeastAverageImage, you will need
-- [ImageMagick](https://imagemagick.org/): a free command line program you'll need to convert image files to and from the PPM format, the only format LeastAverageImage recognizes
+- [ImageMagick](https://imagemagick.org/): a free command line program you'll need to convert image files to and from the PPM format, the only format LeastAverageImage recognizes.
+Please select `Install legacy utilities (e.g. convert)` when installing.

 You will also "pretty much need"
 - A text editor that automatically color-codes INI files to make them easier to read, such as [Notepad++](https://notepad-plus-plus.org/downloads/) or [Sublime Text](https://www.sublimetext.com/)